News and Events Menu

 Rashad Hayes

-Q: Why did you choose the O’Neal Comprehensive Cancer Center at UAB to partner with you on this journey?
+Q: Why did you choose the UAB O’Neal Comprehensive Cancer Center to partner with you on this journey?

 A: I started working at UAB in 2020.
 I witnessed firsthand how everyone went above and beyond to care for their patients.
 It was a no-brainer to transfer my care to UAB.
 It’s been the best decision I’ve ever made.